 Key dietary and lifestyle factors to support your immune system

-With the unpredictable weather, kids back in their school routines and adults back into work routines after the summer holidays, there are lots of infections flying around.
-So we thought we’d share some of our top dietary and lifestyle tips for keeping the bugs at bay.
+A strong immune system is paramount for it to be able to do it’s job – that of patrolling the body and combating invaders!
+There are many factors to building immunity, with certain things we do that suppress our cells and others that can enhance function.
+Read on to see our best tips for keeping us healthy.
 And if you haven’t already downloaded it, there is a link below to our Rainbow Fruit and Veg Chart, one of the best tools to help provide the immune system with the nutrients it needs to do its job!

 Drink plenty of fluids.
 Having adequate fluids supports all bodily functions, including the immune system.
 Herbal teas, turmeric tea, soups (made with colourful veg, herbs and spices) and broths (to help support the gut) are all great immune supportive fluids but avoid concentrated fruit juices and soft drinks as these can actually suppress the immune system.
 Fresh juices can contain vitamins and minerals (such as vitamin C) but keep portion sizes to around 120 mls to avoid sugar surges that can be detrimental to our immune defence systems.